SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Appendix

-\paragraph{False Positive Examples}
+\paragraph{False Positive Examples.}

-Table~\ref{tab:false_positive_example} presents qualitative examples of false positives encountered during our KG-driven noise filtering process.
-In this context, a false positive refers to a valid, well-structured multi-hop query that our pipeline incorrectly flagged as noise.
+Table~\ref{tab:false_positive_example} presents qualitative examples of false positives from our KG-grounded benchmark verification pipeline.
+Here, a false positive refers to a valid multi-hop query that the pipeline incorrectly flags as unverifiable.

-As illustrated by the three representative cases, the provided gold passages actually contain all the necessary informational components to successfully complete the required reasoning chains.
-For instance, the queries require cross-referencing directors' ages, matching a specific birth date to a TV show judge, or tracing a newspaper's sponsorship to its base city.
-In all of these instances, the textual evidence is clear, self-contained, and fully supports an unambiguous answer.
+As illustrated by the three representative cases, the provided gold passages contain the necessary evidence to complete the intended reasoning paths.
+For example, the queries require comparing directors' ages, matching a specific birth date to a TV show judge, or tracing a newspaper's sponsorship to its base city.
+In these cases, the textual evidence is clear, self-contained, and sufficient to support an unambiguous answer.

-Crucially, these examples demonstrate that misclassifications occur even on standard, highly logical reasoning paths.
-They are not exclusively concentrated on exceptionally convoluted or poorly phrased queries.
-This observation is significant because it indicates that while our filtering mechanism is rigorous, it does not systematically bias the dataset against reasoning difficulty or penalize complex logical structures.
-Consequently, the filtered dataset accurately preserves the depth of reasoning required for a robust evaluation of multi-hop QA systems.
+These examples show that misclassifications can occur even for standard, well-structured reasoning paths.
+They are not limited to unusually complex or poorly phrased queries.
+This observation is important because it suggests that our verification pipeline does not simply remove difficult examples or penalize complex reasoning structures.
+The verified set therefore preserves challenging multi-hop reasoning instances while removing cases that are not verifiable under our evidence-grounding protocol.